unode/deep-learning-intro/_episodes/01-introduction.md

 A neuron is a unit which takes n entries and produce one unique output:

-- Inputs can  comes from other neurons or data input.
+- Inputs can  come from other neurons or data input.
 The data can be binary, integers or real (floating point) values.
 If a symbolic or nominal variable occurs, this must first be encoded with a set of binary variables.
 For instance, a nominal variable of three alternatives